IoTPlay/homedig2/README.md

 ### Why?

 **YAIOTF ?** Yet another IoT Framework?
 What else were my options?
 What problems did I have that I wanted to solve?
+(to be completed)

 ### Inspiration